 Staff also assist in explaining the results of the findings with wider groups of stakeholders in communities, and helps devise action plans, together with staff and stakeholders, for improved educational outcomes for ELs.

 Examples of Our Work in Support Services

 Holyoke School District, Massachusetts

 The Center for ELs recently signed a contract with the Holyoke School District in Massachusetts for three, half-day professional development trainings.
 Holyoke is requesting the Center's assistance on the use of formative assessments to determine if an EL has a disability in speech, language, or learning.
 The Center will provide several formative assessments to the district teams.
 The district teams will review the assessments for strengths and weaknesses in use with ELs.
 The Center staff will facilitate a discussion to lead the group to consensus for the most appropriate assessment and will assist in outlining the implementation process.
 The formative assessments will be reviewed for cultural appropriateness in instructions and content as well as in the environment where they will be administered.

 Tacoma Public School District 10, Washington

-Aurora Public Schools, Colorado, ELL Evaluation Services
+Aurora Public Schools, Colorado, EL Evaluation Services

-Christina Public Schools, Delaware, ELL Evaluation Services
+Christina Public Schools, Delaware, EL Evaluation Services

 The white paper served as the foundation for a convening of researchers, practitioners, and program administrators at the TESOL 2018 conference.
 In this follow-up webinar in July, we summarized key areas of discussion from the TESOL convening and followed up with next steps for serving ELs in higher education.